bxjthu/CompLing/slides/1/source.md

 ---
 ##Knowledge in natural language processing
 .left-column-3[
-Mankind ﬁnds a mysterious, obviously artiﬁcial, monolith

-buried on the moon and, with the intelligent computer HAL,

-sets off on a quest...<br><br><br><br>
+Mankind ﬁnds a mysterious, obviously artiﬁcial, monolith buried on the moon and, with the intelligent computer HAL, sets off on a quest... <br><br>

 _Dave Bowman: Open the pod bay doors, HAL. _

-_HAL: I’m sorry Dave, I’m afraid I can’t do that. _
+_HAL: I’m sorry Dave, I’m afraid I can’t do that. _<br><br><br>

-Stanley Kubrick and Arthur C. Clarke,
+Stanley Kubrick and Arthur C. Clarke:<br>
 screenplay of _2001: A Space Odyssey_
 ]